 A technique or an idea can't be copyrighted, however if an artist makes her living teaching the technique, it would be very nice to give credit to them.
 This is kind and thoughtful, but not legally required.
 Study the technique and follow along with the project.
 Just don't enter a live class assignment or online tutorial painting in an art show, reteach someone's same lesson, (especially using their materials), sell it without the teacher's permission or claim it as your own.

 Once the technique has been practiced and grasped, your own idiosyncrasies will emerge.
 If the work is a derivative of someone else's creative work, yet has changed or evolved over time and is totallly unrecognizable, you then hold the copyright and have the legal right to determine who uses it and how.

 My Personal Policy: I certainly don't mind if pieces done in class are gifted.
 I actually prefer that to selling, of course.
 But I also know people like to buy from their friends and after a while, things start to pile up.
 And it might be nice to get some money back, for more classes and art supplies.
 So we need to set some guidelines.
-All pieces done in my live or online classes, must be signed with Your Name, then "After Sandy Sandy" and explained that it was done from my work, in a class.
+All pieces done in my live or online classes from my step by step tutorials, must be signed with Your Name, then "After Sandy Sandy" and explained that it was done from my work, in a class.
 If posting online, linking to me is required and using the hashtag #LearnLoveCreate is appreciated.
-These works, because they are actually still my designs, cannot be entered in art shows and, if I give permission to sell, cannot be sold for less than mine.
-Current prices will be quoted ups request.
+These works, because they are actually still my designs, cannot be entered in art shows.
+Contact me for permission to sell.
+If consent is given, the work cannot be sold for less than mine.
+Current prices will be quoted upon request.

 Zoom In and Check Out This Handy Info.
 Graphic